Tax Deductions in 2020 and 2021

 The categories of direct adjustments include educator expenses, health savings account costs, moving expenses, self-employment tax and health insurance, student loan interest, tuition and fees, and alimony payments.
 Direct adjustments also include funds placed into a qualified retirement plan such as self-employed SEP and SIMPLE plans as well as contributions to IRAs.

 The tax code allows filers to take the larger of a standard or an itemized deduction.
-In 2015, the standard deductions are as follows:
+In 2020, the standard deductions include:

 Taxpayers determine the total of their itemized deductions by completing Schedule A. The higher of the standard deduction, or the total of Schedule A, is deducted from the filer’s adjusted gross income.
 Itemized deductions fall into six broad categories of expense or cost.